 I met with stakeholders and engaged users in co-design workshops to understand how this website could best serve their needs, while adhering to university guidelines and best practices for their content management system.
-I prototyped various layouts in order to arrive at a visual style that highlighted the needs of the website stakeholders.
+I prototyped various layouts in order to properly understand the information hierarchy.

 Five months, which included comparative analysis, stakeholder meetings, and development